Welcome to our

 In January 2018, Hawaii sent out an alert to cell phones, televisions and radios, warning everyone in the state that a missile was headed their way.
 It took 38 minutes for Hawaii to let people know the alert was a misfire, and that a draft alert was inadvertently sent.
 The news video clip below about the 2018 event in Hawaii does a good job of walking through how the EAS works.

-Article: Sounding the Alarm on Emergency Alert System Flaws - published about 2 years ago.
+Article: Sounding the Alarm on Emergency Alert System Flaws - published over 2 years ago.

 https://krebsonsecurity.com/2022/08/sounding-the-alarm-on-emergency-alert-system-flaws/